Italy–Russia relations: Memorandum of understanding for collaboration in the health sector

-Agreement between Italy and the Russian Federation on dismantling of nuclear weapons
+Agreement between Italy and the Russian Federation on dismantling of Russian nuclear weapons

-The Agreement on cooperation in the dismantling of nuclear weapons subject to reduction in the Russian Federation in the field of cultural, technical, scientific and economic cooperation was signed on 1 January 1993 and entered into force 15 March 1995.
-The duration of the agreement was 5 years with tacit renewal, and in 2022 is still active.
+The Agreement on Cooperation in the dismantling of nuclear weapons subject to a reduction in the Russian Federation in the field of cultural, technical, scientific, and economic cooperation was signed on 1 January 1993 and entered into force on 15 March 1995.
+The duration of the agreement was 5 years with tacit renewal.

-Through this agreement Italy assists the Russian Federation in the dismantling of nuclear weapons subject to reduction according to the Treaty on the non-proliferation of nuclear weapons signed on 1 July 1968.
+Through this agreement, Italy pays and assists the Russian Federation in the dismantling of nuclear weapons subject to reduction according to the Treaty on the non-proliferation of nuclear weapons signed on 1 July 1968.

+Diplomatic missions

+Russia has an embassy in Rome and consulates in Genoa, Milan and Palermo, and Italy has an embassy in Moscow, a consulate in Saint Petersburg, two consulate generals (in Ekaterinburg and Kaliningrad), and two embassy branches (in Samara and Volgograd).